benjohnsonnlp/291Sample/README.md

 # 291Sample
-This is a sample repo to play around with gi in 291
+This is a sample repo to play around with git in 291

+Hey, I'm not really going to put anything of value in here, and will probably delete it!